Environmental Factors >

 Quantified Financial Data of the Impact of Climate Change on the Company and Scenario Analysis

-*1:The baseline scenario refers to the 2023 values without pressurization.
+*1:Base scenario refers to 2024 values without pressurization.

 ESG Sustainable Application Map Inquiry Tool